Radiation

 Radiation is often categorized as either ionizing or non-ionizing depending on the energy of the radiated particles.
-Ionizing radiation carries more than 10 eV, which is enough to ionize atoms and molecules and break chemical bonds.
+Ionizing radiation carries more than 10 electron volts (eV), which is enough to ionize atoms and molecules and break chemical bonds.
 This is an important distinction due to the large difference in harmfulness to living organisms.
 A common source of ionizing radiation is radioactive materials that emit α, β, or γ radiation, consisting of helium nuclei, electrons or positrons, and photons, respectively.
 Other sources include X-rays from medical radiography examinations and muons, mesons, positrons, neutrons and other particles that constitute the secondary cosmic rays that are produced after primary cosmic rays interact with Earth's atmosphere.

-Gamma rays, X-rays and the higher energy range of ultraviolet light constitute the ionizing part of the electromagnetic spectrum.
+Gamma rays, X-rays, and the higher energy range of ultraviolet light constitute the ionizing part of the electromagnetic spectrum.
 The word "ionize" refers to the breaking of one or more electrons away from an atom, an action that requires the relatively high energies that these electromagnetic waves supply.
-Further down the spectrum, the non-ionizing lower energies of the lower ultraviolet spectrum cannot ionize atoms, but can disrupt the inter-atomic bonds which form molecules, thereby breaking down molecules rather than atoms; a good example of this is sunburn caused by long-wavelength solar ultraviolet.
-The waves of longer wavelength than UV in visible light, infrared and microwave frequencies cannot break bonds but can cause vibrations in the bonds which are sensed as heat.
+Further down the spectrum, the non-ionizing lower energies of the lower ultraviolet spectrum cannot ionize atoms, but can disrupt the inter-atomic bonds that form molecules, thereby breaking down molecules rather than atoms; a good example of this is sunburn caused by long-wavelength solar ultraviolet.
+The waves of longer wavelength than UV in visible light, infrared, and microwave frequencies cannot break bonds but can cause vibrations in the bonds which are sensed as heat.
 Radio wavelengths and below generally are not regarded as harmful to biological systems.
 These are not sharp delineations of the energies; there is some overlap in the effects of specific frequencies.

 The word "radiation" arises from the phenomenon of waves radiating (i.e., traveling outward in all directions) from a source.
-This aspect leads to a system of measurements and physical units that are applicable to all types of radiation.
+This aspect leads to a system of measurements and physical units that apply to all types of radiation.
 Because such radiation expands as it passes through space, and as its energy is conserved (in vacuum), the intensity of all types of radiation from a point source follows an inverse-square law in relation to the distance from its source.
 Like any ideal law, the inverse-square law approximates a measured radiation intensity to the extent that the source approximates a geometric point.